JoshuaLampert/KernelInterpolation.jl/docs/src/nodesets.md

 ```

 Again, you can additionally save node values by passing additional functions or vectors (of the same size as the [`NodeSet`](@ref)),
-which can also be visualized within ParaView or VisIt.
+which can also be visualized with ParaView or VisIt.
 Note that you can also read back in a [`NodeSet`](@ref) (and possibly the additional node values) by using [`vtk_read`](@ref):

 ```@example nodesets